 Ibidorhynchidae - Ibisbill

-The ibisbill (Ibidorhyncha struthersii) is the only species in this family.
-It is found in South Central Asia in Afghanistan, Bhutan, China, India, Kazakhstan, Kyrgyzstan, Myanmar, Nepal, Pakistan, Russia, Tajikistan, Turkmenistan, and Uzbekistan.
+The ibisbill (Ibidorhyncha struthersii) is the only species in this bird family.
+It lives in the high mountain regions of Central and South Asia, including parts of Afghanistan, Bhutan, China, India, Kazakhstan, Kyrgyzstan, Myanmar, Nepal, Pakistan, Russia, Tajikistan, Turkmenistan, and Uzbekistan.

-The ibisbill has a long, downward-curved and sharply pointed pink bill; a gray body; a white belly with a black band on its chest; and a black face.
+Ibisbills are usually found along fast-flowing rivers and streams at high elevations.
+They have a long, downward-curved pink bill, a gray body, a white belly marked with a black breast band, and a black face.

 Did You Know?